beyarkay/masters-thesis/src/02_background.md

     \text{Accuracy} = \frac{1}{n}\sum_{j=1}^{n} [t_j = p_j].
 \end{equation}

-It is commonly used for evaluating classifiers, but has some limitations for the multi-class case.
+This is commonly used for evaluating classifiers, but has some limitations for the multi-class case.
 It is sensitive to class imbalances and will be biased towards the majority class.
 If 99% of the data belongs to a positive class while 1% of the data belongs to the negative class, then a naïve classifier can